christianasb/Bitcoin-Mining-Dispatch-Model/README.md

    - `ercot_price` (e.g., `"lmp_with_adders"`)
    - `use_fixed_PPA` and `PPA_price_MWh` if using a PPA
    - `API_KEY` for Hashrate Index
-3. Upload your ERCOT CSVs to `/content/ercot_csv` in Colab.
 4. Go to **Runtime > Run all** to execute the full workflow.

 ---